nhanim1/kpiReview_firebase/readme.txt

 the second portal is for all employees to log in and provide their goals and submit.
 Before they can do this, they need to signup.

 all user authentication and database are running on Firebase.

+to log into the portal, follow this link: https://www.blockrantai.dev/littleCaliphKPI.html use the same password and username provided if you dont wish to signup